 On the odd occasion I’ll sit down and have a moment and wonder why?
 I get it people move, life changes, circumstances push us to do things differently and I understand.
 But ultimately it would be nice if we were all together, or at least closer.
 But I also know how special it is and all the memories we make and have already made visiting our family in Wales.
 It’s true I think things happen for a reason.
 I really believe that.
 For us to learn and grow.
 For us to try new things.
 It’s how the world works I am sure of it.
 If things were always the same what would we learn?
 It strengthens our character and teaches us to not get to attached to everything, this keeps our hearts open and reminds us to be happy first without the externals.

-It’s always a very exciting adventure when we go to Wales.
+It’s always a very exciting adventure when we take a road trip to Wales.
 The children love going to visit, the road trip, stopping at the services.
 Arriving all a little bit disheveled from the journey, shoes kicked off, colouring pencils all over the back of the car floor, remnants of all the snacks over the seats, crumbs of cake and pastries.
 Arthur clutching his beloved teddy and his num num firmly in his mouth. (num num is what he calls his dummy) Archie half asleep half awake.
 Sophia climbing over Archie’s legs trying to get out as fast as she can.
 The best stretch when we get out of the car, cuddles all round.

-It’s just a really special trip.
+It’s just a really special road trip.
 It always will be.
 I think because we don’t do it often, a few times a year if that.
 I think also because it’s to see their granny, aunty and cousin.
 I think it’s because it’s a combination of late nights, lots of sweets, all of the fresh air, the sounds of the country side and feeling that we’ve escaped the madness here in Kent that is sometimes our life.
 The constant ‘busy’ rushing lifestyle that can sometimes be here, to keep up, to move faster, to do it all.
 It can be exhausting sometimes.
 So Wales is kind of like this detox and refresh button on our minds and body.
 The country life gives us that time even though usually short to rest away from where we work.
 Although I usually always take my work with me if not physically its usually heavy on my mind, always thinking of the things I need to do when I get back.

 Sometimes all we need is to stop putting such high expectations on ourselves.
 Sometimes we all need to strip ourselves of the pressures and expectations life can put on us.
 I know our trips away to Wales do this for us.
 Driving up always allows for a time of reflection, I am constantly reminded that all we really need in life are our family, and to be content with what we have.
 Because we really do think we need far too much then we actually need.
 It’s in our human nature to want more than we need, I think so.